aswanthabam/DiscordBot/README.md

 - Create a channel and role threw websockets
 - detect perticular message and change role
 - administrative role add with admin permission and request
+- change role by completing simple tasks
+- administrative commands for syncing roles with database

 ### ENVS